 “We’re an open book,” Curington says of his transparency.
 “I want people to come to us to find out how to open their own charitable pharmacy.”

 After all, the healthcare advocate takes great issue with how for-profit pharmacies are run: “Independent pharmacy owners might have a customer who comes in every month to buy 10 different drugs—that’s a good customer.
-If they had a heart attack, they would become a better customer,” he notes with an tinge of disgust.
+If they had a heart attack, they would become a better customer,” he notes with a tinge of disgust.
 “A pharmacist’s job should be to help people get off their medications.
-I saw a way to do pharmacy where I’m not paid for how many drugs I sell, but for how healthy my patients are.”
+I saw a way to practice pharmacy where I’m not paid for how many drugs I sell, but for how healthy my patients are.”

 It was through talking his students into following their dreams that he realized his own: He went back to school at the University of Cincinnati to become a pharmacist.